devture/nagadmin/README.rst

 Yes, but that's slightly more complicated.

-1. You need to install Nagios on the machine that runs the web-configurator (the `nagios` executable is needed to verify that the generated configuration files)
+1. You need to install Nagios on the machine that runs the web-configurator (the `nagios` executable is needed to verify the generated configuration files)

 2. You need to setup a post-deployment command to move the locally generated files to the actual Nagios machine and reload/restart the remote Nagios daemon.